opensourcewebsite-org/opensourcewebsite-org/PULL_REQUEST_TEMPLATE.md

 ### Description of the Change

+* I changed actionValues in SettingController to check is object exists to avoid error: yii\base\ErrorException: Trying to get property 'key' of non-object in /www/opensourcewebsite.org/htdocs/views/setting/setting-values.php:9 #229

+  If object doesn't exist 404 error page shows.

 <!--

 We must be able to understand the design of your change from this description.
 If we can't get a good idea of what the code will be doing from the description here, the pull request may be closed at the maintainers' discretion.
 Keep in mind that the maintainer reviewing this PR may not be familiar with or have worked with the code here recently, so please walk us through the concepts.